Kisenosato Yutaka: After retirement

-Kisenosato remained in sumo as a coach for Tagonoura stable under the elder name Araiso (荒磯) for the mandatory one year period before planning to open his own stable.
+Kisenosato remained in sumo as a coach for Tagonoura stable under the elder name Araiso (荒磯) for the mandatory one-year period before planning to open his own stable.
 He initially looked for premises in the area between Akihabara Station and Asakusabashi Station.
 His official retirement ceremony (danpatsu-shiki) was held on September 29, 2019.
-To help him prepare for being a head coach he took a one-year sports science research master's course at Waseda University graduate school, his thesis being "A new way to run a sumo stable."
+To help him prepare for being a head coach he took a one-year sports science research master's course at Waseda University graduate school, his thesis being "A new way to run a sumo stable".
 In May 2021 the Sumo Association gave permission for him to open up his own stable effective August 1.
 Initially located in Tsukuba, Ibaraki, the stable will eventually be based in Inashiki when construction is completed in May 2022.
 Kisenosato took four wrestlers from Tagonoura stable with him when the stable first opened.

 In December 2021 it was announced that Kisenosato would be changing his elder name to Nishonoseki, to coincide with the previous holder of the name, former ōzeki Wakashimazu, reaching the mandatory retirement age of 65 in January 2022.
 Araiso stable was accordingly renamed Nishonoseki stable.
 Kisenosato was appointed as a shimpan (ringside judge) in March 2022.
 He made his debut as a judge at the May 2022 tournament.

+Just under a year after establishing his own stable, Nishonoseki raised his first sekitori with Tomokaze, who had been transferred from Oguruma stable, achieving this status again after a long period of injury.
+Three months later, in July 2023, Nishonoseki stable had a double promotion to sekitori with Ōnosato, a protégé of Kisenosato, and Takahashi achieving this status at the same time for the September tournament and becoming the first two wrestlers recruited by Nishonoseki to achieve this status. Ōnosato has won five tournaments in the makuuchi division since his promotion, and under Nishonoseki's coaching has become sumo's 75th yokozuna.

+Nishonoseki was issued a strict warning by the Sumo Association in April 2024 along with Ōnosato, after reporting that Ōnosato had been drinking with an underage wrestler in his stable back in September 2023. Ōnosato won the top-division championship for Nishonoseki stable the following month.